bytecodealliance/cap-std/README.md

 If every resource requires some other resource to obtain, how does one obtain the first resource?

-There are three main ways:
+There currently are three main ways:
  - Use the [`cap-directories`] crate to create `Dir`s for config, cache and other data directories.
  - Use the [`cap-tempfile`] crate to create `Dir`s for temporary directories.